 Why we're calling it out

-- Google SEO — While Google has stated they simply ignore spammy black hat SEO links, massive coordinated attacks with exact-match anchors can still cause inconveniences.
+- Google SEO — Google has stated they simply ignore spammy black hat SEO links, but massive attacks with exact-match anchors can still cause minor inconveniences.

 - It's criminal — This crosses into extortion territory.
 Similar operations have been flagged across Asia and beyond, often tied to Telegram-based groups.